 Getting there: 1 hour from Florence by direct train.

 6. Pistoia – Discover the Medieval city centre

 Pistoia is a pleasant and tranquil city off the main tourist trail.
 Discover authentic Tuscan city life, the splendid Piazza Duomo and some contemporary art.
-The town will be the Capital of Italian Culture in 2017 and it’s easy to see why.

 Getting there: Less than an hour by train, an easy 20 minutes walk from the station to the city centre.

 7. San Casciano Val di Pesa – Authentic Tuscany 30 minutes from Florence